1. Do you need permission?

 What about putting an embargo on your thesis/dissertation?

 There are some instances where you might want to consider requesting that your work be embargoed for up to two years.
 Here are a few examples: your work contains patentable rights, or you have ethical concerns, or your journal/book publisher has requested it.
 You should consult with your advisor about whether to request an embargo or not.
-Forms for master theses embargos are here and for dissertations are here.
+A form for embargos is here.

 What about licensing your thesis or dissertation beyond fair use?